Narimanz/Traffic-sign-classifier/README.md

 ## Design and Test a Model Architecture

 Design and implement a deep learning model that learns to recognize traffic signs.
-Train and test your model on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Train and test your model on the [German Traffic Sign Dataset].

 ## 1、Pre-process the Data Set